walterhiggins/ScriptCraft/docs/api.md

 utils/utils.js will always load before any other files in the utils/ directory.

 Directories
 -----------
-As of February 10 2013, the js-plugins directory has the following sub-directories...
+As of July 24, 2013, the js-plugins directory has the following sub-directories...

+ * alias - The alias plugin/module
+ * arrows - Adds fancy arrows
+ * chat - The chat plugin/module
+ * classroom - Contains a couple of utility functions for use in a classroom setting.
  * core - Contains javascript files containing Core functionality crucial to ScriptCraft and modules which use it.
  * drone - Contains the drone module and drone extensions.
 Drone was the first scriptcraft module.
+ * events - A thin wrapper around Bukkit's event-handling API
  * ext - Contains external 3rd party javascript libraries (e.g. json2.js - the JSON lib)
+ * fireworks - Create fireworks at the given location
+ * homes - Players can set a home location, invite others to their home and visit others' homes
+ * http - Fetch a Web address asynchronously
  * mini-games - Contains mini-games
- * arrows - The arrows module
  * signs - The signs module
- * chat - The chat plugin/module
- * alias - The alias plugin/module
+ * structures - Save and load sections in the same format as copy() and paste()
+ * utils - Miscellaneous utility functions and classes to help with programming.

 Core Module
 ===========